Complementary Collective Spin Descriptions of Superradiant Ramsey Spectroscopy: Ramsey Measurement with Delayed Superradiance

 \section{Ramsey Measurement with Delayed Superradiance}

 After understanding the dynamics leading to the delayed superradiance, we study now the Ramsey measurement with such a signal (Fig.~\ref{fig:Ramsey}).
 The corresponding pulse sequence is shown in Fig.~\ref{fig:Ramsey}(a), which consists of one $\pi/2$ pulse, a free procession with duration $T$, another $\pi/2$ pulse, and finally a measurement of the superradiant signal through the photon-detector.
-Here, we consider that the atoms are resonant to the cavity, and the driving field is detuned from them by $\delta $.
-To illustrate the dynamics with the collective Bloch vector, we have considered the frame rotating with the driving field.
+Inspired by the analysis in the previous section, we utilize the quantities ${\bf A}_-, \bar{J}_-, \bar{M}_-$ and ${\bf A}_+, \bar{J}_+, \bar{M}_+$ to visualize the dynamics due to the laser excitation and the superradiant pulses, respectively, and introduce a mapping between them at the end of the free procession.
+Here, we assume that the atoms are resonant with the cavity, but are detuned from the driving field by $\delta $.
+To illustrate the dynamics with the collective Bloch vector, we consider the frame rotating with the laser frequency.
 Thus, during the free-precision, the Bloch vector will accumulate a phase $\phi = \delta T$.
 In the following, we distinguish two situations with $\phi =\pi/4 \in [0,\pi/2]$ and $\phi =3\pi/4 \in [\pi/2,3\pi/2]$ in Fig.~\ref{fig:Ramsey}(b) and (c), respectively.

-In the case with $\phi =\pi/4$, following the protocol in Fig.~\ref{fig:Ramsey}(a), the collective Bloch vector rotates firstly around the x-axis by the angle $\pi/2$, rotates then clock-wisely around the z-axis and decays slightly downwards, and then rotates around the x-axis by the angle $\pi/2$ again to one point in the x-z plane, and finally is projected to the point on the z-axis, and decays vertically to the point over the the south pole [left of Fig.~\ref{fig:Ramsey}(b)].
-Correspondingly, the atomic ensemble climbs firstly along the leftmost boundary of the Dicke states space to the middle point, and declines downwards and leftwards, and then climbs upwards along a line parallel to the leftmost boundary, and finally is projected to the Dicke states along the upper boundary and decays vertically to the lower boundary [right of Fig.~\ref{fig:Ramsey}(b)].
+In the case with $\phi =\pi/4$, following the protocol in Fig.~\ref{fig:Ramsey}(a), the collective Bloch vector $\mathbf{A}_+$ behaves as follows [left of Fig.~\ref{fig:Ramsey}(b)].
+It rotates first around the x-axis by the angle $\pi/2$, and rotates then clock-wise around the z-axis with slightly vertical decline.
+Then, the Bloch vector rotates around the x-axis by the angle $\pi/2$ again to one point in the x-z plane.
+After mapped to the vector $\mathbf{A}_-$ along the z-axis with the same z-coordinate, the Bloch vector decays vertically to the point over the the south pole.
+Correspondingly, in the Dicke states space [right of Fig.~\ref{fig:Ramsey}(b)], the atomic ensemble climbs first along the rightmost boundary of the Dicke states space, then it declines towards smaller values of $\overline{J}_-,\overline{M}_-$, and then it climbs upwards along a line parallel to the rightmost boundary.
+Finally it maps to the Dicke states with $\overline{J}_+,\overline{M}_+$ along the upper boundary, and decays vertically to the lower boundary of the Dicke triangle.